SheaCardozo/Digit-Recognizer/README.md

 Each layer uses RELU activation (with the exception of the output layer that uses softmax activation), and batch normalization is employed inbetween each layer.

-The Android application was created using Google's Flutter UI toolkit in the DART programming language with the model deployed using Tensflow Lite.
+The Android application was created using Google's Flutter UI toolkit in the DART programming language with the model deployed using Tensorflow Lite.
 It consists of a square drawing pad that captures an image of the drawing on every stroke end, which is then downscaled to a 28x28 image and passed to the model.
 The model then returns it's most likely and second most likely predictions which are then displayed.